-A parent or guardian and the athlete must sign the form provided on the Final Forms website indicating that they have access to the policy and they know the rules and pledge to abide by them year round.
+Each athlete is to be given a copy of the policy.
+A parent or guardian and the athlete must sign the digital form provided to them online indicating that they have received a copy of the policy and they know the rules and pledge to abide by them year-round.
 Acceptance of athletic equipment signifies a willingness to observe all policies or regulations established by the athletic department and/or coach.
 Athletes may not participate in any sport until this form is on file in the Athletic Office.
-This online form will be renewed annually through the Final Forms website.
+This online form will be renewed annually.